 You’ll feel pain behind the nail and require a doctor’s splint keeping your finger continuously straight for about eight weeks.

 These can look ugly.
 When your nail is crushed you can develop a blood blister with the power to rip out your nail as it expands.

 At best you’ll see dark blood under the nail, which may require removal through a hole in the nail, or the peeling off of the nail itself if the nail bed has been damaged.

 This happens when your ligaments can’t hold onto your finger bone, and the joint becomes dislocated.

-It usually occurs in the middle joint of the finger and require anything from local anesthetic to surgery in order to relocate the bone.
+It usually occurs in the middle joint of the finger and requires anything from local anesthetic to surgery in order to relocate the bone.